GenomicsAotearoa/long-read-assembly/docs/supplementary/supplementary_2.md

 ## Symlinks (shortcuts ?)

-All of the SummerSchool material will be hosted on `/nesi/nobackup/nesi02659` file system as it is the largest and fastest filesystem.
-Also, each one of the attendee has an individual working space in `/nesi/nobackup/nesi02659/MGSS_U/`.
+All of the Long-read assembly material  will be hosted on either `/nesi/nobackup/nesi02659` or `/nesi/project/nesi02659` file systems.
+Also, each one of the attendee has an individual working space in `/nesi/project/nesi02659/lra/users/`.
 Although this is great in everyway, having to type the full path to access this particular path (or having to remember it) from the default login site (`/home` filesystem) can be a tedious task.
 Therefore, we recommend creating a **Symbolic link** to your individual working directory from `/home` Think of it as a shortcut from your Desktop 🙂

-!!! folder-open "Creating a symlink from `/home/$USER` to nobackup(scratch)"
+!!! folder-open " This is already done for you 😊 - Creating a symlink from `/home/$USER` to project(persistent) -"
     * Log into the NeSI Jupyter service as per **S.1.1 : NeSI Mahuika Jupyter login** in [NeSI Setup Supplementary material](http://127.0.0.1:8000/metagenomics_summer_school/supplementary/supplementary_1/) and open a terminal session
-    * Let's call the symlink (shortcut) `mgss`
+    * Let's call the symlink (shortcut) `lra`
-    * Following command will create the `mgss` symlink from your `/home` directory to individual working directory in `/nesi/nobackup/nesi02659/MGSS_U/`
+    * Following command will create the `lra` symlink from your `/home` directory to individual working directory in `/nesi/nobackup/nesi02659/MGSS_U/`
     ```bash
     ln -s /nesi/nobackup/nesi02659/MGSS_U/$USER ~/mgss
     ```